mileweb/docs-content-cdn/en/docs/portal/certificates/creating-certificates.md

-# Creating a New Certificate
+# Creating a New Server Certificate

-There are three ways to create a new certificate:
+There are three ways to create a new server certificate:

 1. **Auto-generate a self-signed certificate**.
 Use this method if you need a certificate signing request (CSR) to apply for a certificate from a certificate authority (CA).
 You can then download the CSR of the new self-signed certificate and submit it to the CA. When you receive the CA-signed certificate and chain certificate(s), you can upload them as a new version.
 2. **Upload the private key, certificate, and chain certificate(s)**.
 Use this method if you already have a certificate with a private key and CA chain certificate.